Transfer Boards Buying Guide – How to Choose the Best Option for Safety and Ease!

 Can You Use A Transfer Board Alone?

-It is always recommended to have someone there to help and supervise when someone is using a transfer board.
+Having someone there to help and supervise when someone is using a transfer board is always recommended.

 How Do You Go From Wheelchair To Toilet?

-Get everything together that you’ll need before you start.
+Get everything that you’ll need before you start together.
 If accessible restrooms are located nearby, please use them.
 In the second step, the patient is encouraged to get up.
 You must exit the room via the door you used to enter the restroom.

 What Should Be Avoided When Transferring Someone?

-The forward bend at the waist and the back at the hips are the worst positions you can be in a transfer.
+The forward bend at the waist and the back at the hips are the worst positions for a transfer.
 Hold your head up high.
 Spread your toes approximately a shoulder’s width apart.

 Does Insurance Pay For Transfer Boards?